 Given the ever-rising cost of prescriptions, deductibles, long-term care, and other healthcare expenses, planning for your health care in retirement is something that shouldn’t be overlooked.

 A good financial planning software will not just help you manage your investments but will also help you with all aspects of your financial life, including health care planning.
 The average retiree begins their retirement around 65-years of age and will spend a shocking $285,000 on health care for the remainder of their life.

 As the digital age continues to progress, having your information readily available at your fingertips might be an important feature.
 At work, at home, at the bank – there are many instances when you might want to check in on your budget or investments.
-With mobile functionality you will be able to do that wherever, whenever – as long as you have your phone in hand.
+With mobile functionality, you will be able to do that wherever, whenever – as long as you have your phone in hand.

 When you’re in debt, there is nothing more frustrating than figuring out how to get out of it.
 While some debt, like your mortgage, is considered good, most debt is less than ideal.
-Debt reduction software can help you create a plan that tracks different pay off methods depending upon your budget, savings goals, and monthly needs.
+Debt reduction software can help you create a plan that tracks different payoff methods depending upon your budget, savings goals, and monthly needs.

 Tracking your spending can provide you with insight into your habits.
 Financial planning software can track and analyze your spending to help you better understand how to cut unnecessary spending and plan for the future.

 Are searching for an easy way to examine your portfolio, see your returns, fees, assets, and retirement plans all in one?
-If so, certain financial planning software have options that can help you stay on top of your portfolio after you sync your accounts.
+If so, certain financial planning software has options that can help you stay on top of your portfolio after you sync your accounts.